 Lavender is one of the budding herbalists’ best friends.
-Whether you’re just learning about herbalism, or are looking for a way to get more use out of these easy-to-grow herb, I’ve come up with a list of 9 ways to use lavender around the homestead.
+Whether you’re just learning about herbalism, or are looking for a way to get more use out of these easy-to-grow herb, so I’m sharing 9 awesome ideas for how to use lavender around the homestead.

 If you’re not familiar with using lavender in the medicinal sense, I highly recommend checking out the post I made: Medicinal Plant Profile: Lavender.